 We want to keep these seed varieties as a renewable resource for many years, so we ask that you save seeds from your mature plants and return them to the library.
 We’ll take care of the storage.

 Classes and Programs

-We also hold classes throughout the season to help you grow your plants, preserve your harvest and save the seeds.
+We also hold classes to help you grow your plants, preserve your harvest and save the seeds.